mend/renovate-ce-ee/docs/migrating-to-renovate-ce.md

 ### Repository auto-discovery
 > [!WARNING]
 > The Renovate CLI `autodiscover` configuration option is disabled at the client level.
-Repository filtering should solely rely on server-side filtering using MEND_RNV_AUTODISCOVER_FILTER
+Repository filtering should solely rely on server-side filtering using `MEND_RNV_AUTODISCOVER_FILTER`.

 ### Variables specific to GitHub instances
 | Renovate On-Premises EnvVars | Renovate Community Edition |